Farah Naaz Hashmi: Early life and background

-Farah was born to Jamal Ali Hashmi and Rizwana in a Hyderabadi Muslim family.
+Farah was born to Jamal Ali Hashmi and Rizwana in a Hyderabadi family.
 Her parents divorced soon after.
 Her mother was a school-teacher and her maternal grandparents were retired professors who ran a school.
 Her grandfather, Mohammed Ahsan, was a professor of Mathematics, and her grandmother was a professor of English Literature.

 She is the niece of Shabana Azmi, Tanvi Azmi and Baba Azmi and the elder sister of Tabu.

 Career

 Farah made her debut in 1985 with Yash Chopra's Faasle opposite Mahendra Kapoor's son Rohan Kapoor Although Faasle was a disaster, Farah got many other big offers such as Shakti Samanta's Palay Khan, K.C.
 Bokadia's Naseeb Apna Apna and Pran Lal Mehta's Love 86.